logiqai/docs/integrations/kafka.md

 ## PULL Method : Pulling Data from Kafka topics

-LOGIQ can pull data using Kafka Input Plugins.
-This method requires the Kafka endpoint to be reachable from LOGIQ network.&#x20;
+Apica Ascent can pull data using Kafka Input Plugins.
+This method requires the Kafka endpoint to be reachable from Apica Ascent network.&#x20;

 Kafka endpoint, Topic name, namespace, and application name are needed to configure the Kafka input plugin.
-Namespace and Application define how the data is partitioned in LOGIQ, see [here for more information](../log-management/logs-terminology.md).&#x20;
+Namespace and Application define how the data is partitioned in Apica Ascent, see [here for more information](../log-management/logs-terminology.md).&#x20;

 ![Kafka Input App Extension](../.gitbook/assets/kafka\_pull.png)